uleska/uleska-automate/README.md

 #### --get_ids

 Helper function that takes in the --application_name and --version_name and gives the GUIDs associated with each.
 Helpful when you don't have access to the UI, or are just to lazy to log in.

-Note that any results returned will not have 'invalid issues' displayed or compared (e.g. issues marked as false positives, duplicates, or non-issues).
+#### --debug

+Turns on debugging mode within the CLI script.
+Nuf said.

 For more details on the usage of the Uleska CLI, view the documentation at https://www.uleska.com